dortegas/Election_Analysis/README.md

     - **Diana DeGette**, who received 73.8% of the vote and 272,892 number of votes

 ## Summary
 The audit automated with code Python was successful for the US Congressional precinct in Colorado.
 We could establish that the solution could work in other congressional district elections, also in senatorial local and district elections.

+To this solution works, we must consider the following:

+1. The voting methods (mail-in ballots, punch cards, and DRE) should concentrate the results in a tabular model into a CSV format file.
+2. The CSV files must follow the format of columns: Ballot ID, County, and Candidate.
+3. Adjust the path according to the local file system where the CSV file with the election results is. (line 9 in the code block Python).
+4. Adjust the path according to the local file system where the audit results will save in a text file (line 12 in the code block Python).